tomcoso/rock-paper-scissors/README.md

 Along the way I found out better ways of getting the same outcome, that had less potential problems.

 What I learned from this project:
--Pick a random value from an array
+- Pick a random value from an array
--Use the switch statement with multiple conditions per case -Use for loops
+- Use the switch statement with multiple conditions per case
+- Use for loops
--Use a main function to exit the script if needed -Manage variables across different stacks
+- Use a main function to exit the script if needed
+- Manage variables across different stacks